-Hamilton First Aid is the only St Mark James training service provider that offers high quality programs for extremely cheap rates.
+Hamilton First Aid is the only St Mark James training service provider that offers high-quality programs for extremely cheap rates.
 Full courses and stand-alone classes on cardiopulmonary resuscitation (CPR), first aid, and automated external defibrillation (AED) are available throughout the week, evenings and weekends included.
-Enrol today!
+Enroll today!

 Hamilton First Aid